The Senda Darwin Biological Station (EBSD)

 Carbono en el bosque (Carbon in the forest)

-Supervisor: Jorge Perez
+Person in charge: Jorge Perez

 Ancient or primary forests store vast quantities of carbon in their biomass, but their contribution to atmospheric carbon dioxide reduction is uncertain.
 At Senda Darwin, a program of continuous monitoring of greenhouse gas exchange is being conducted using the eddy covariance technique in order to establish whether these forest systems are carbon sources or sinks (i.e. whether they release or capture carbon).
 A 42-meter tower was installed to conduct continuous short-term and long-term measurement of flows of carbon, methane and water vapor.
 The EBSD is a member of FLUXNET, a global network for analysis of carbon exchange between ecosystems and the atmosphere, spanning five continents ranging between latitudes 70°N and 41°S.